-As Prime Minister, Nkrumah led an aggressive campaign for independence and achieved it in 1957.
-Three years later he formed a new government, the Republic of Ghana.
-A devoted Pan-Africanist, Nkrumah forged alliances with both Guinea and Mali, and sought to create a league of African states with its own government.
+As prime minister, Nkrumah led an aggressive campaign for independence and achieved it in 1957.
+Three years later, he formed a new government, the Republic of Ghana.
+A devoted Pan-Africanist, Nkrumah forged alliances with both Guinea and Mali and sought to create a league of African states with its own government.
 To help achieve this goal, in 1963 he and other African leaders formed the Organization of African Unity.
-Choosing to remain neutral in political affairs outside of the African continent, Nkrumah initially gained tentative support from both the United States and Soviet Union, receiving economic and technical aid from both countries.
+Choosing to remain neutral in political affairs outside of the African continent, Nkrumah initially gained tentative support from both the United States and the Soviet Union, receiving economic and technical aid from both countries.

 Vigorously suppressing political dissidents, Nkrumah almost immediately was branded a dictator by his political opponents.
 Then, in 1961 a firestorm of protest erupted after he appointed himself supreme commander of the armed forces and absolute head of the CPP.
 Nkrumah subsequently outlawed all other political parties.